LWFlouisa/UploadedFairy/novel.md

 ELLEN: But can you trust us, and especially me?

 NADINE: It looks like I have no other choice.
-Part Three

-The second part of Uploaded Fairy.
+## Part Three That That Time Nadine Realized Saving The Princess Was The Only Way Home

-Her Manifest
+### Her Manifest

 It was a chill unlike any other chill she had sense.
 Her brother reminded her of her vulnerable position, with her eye ball.
 He knew her pressure points, and despite her unique resistance to pain.
 This aspect scared her the most.